emipa606/TinyWorkbenchs/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1546657623

 - Reworked all graphics based on the vanilla benches and multi-textures
+- Some textures made by Chunnyluny
 - Added a tiny brewery
 - Added a tiny simple research bench
+- Added a tiny nutrient paste dispenser
 - Added support for https://steamcommunity.com/sharedfiles/filedetails/?id=2574489704]Simple FX: Smoke
 - Replaced the patch with c# logic, now all recipes will be cloned from the larger benches
 - Added tiny workbenches of https://steamcommunity.com/sharedfiles/filedetails/?id=1880253632]Vanilla Furniture Expanded - Production if loaded